 featured image

-VAT and On-Street Parking
+VAT and on-street parking

-VAT and Off-Street Parking
+VAT and off-street parking

 For off-street parking services, such as car parks (including multi-storey), VAT is charged at the standard rate (20%).
 This applies whether a local authority or a private company provides the parking service.

-VAT and Airport Parking
+VAT and airport parking

 The payment for parking at train stations is treated as a separate activity from the train travel itself.
 This means the parking is treated the same way as any other off-street parking and is subject to VAT at the standard rate.

-VAT and Parking at Country parks
+VAT and parking at country parks

 Parking in public country parks is not considered the same as off-street parking.
+Car parking provided within a country park is outside the scope of VAT when:

-Fines and Penalties
+Fines and penalties

 When drivers incur a parking fine or penalty, the VAT treatment of such fines can be complicated.

 A true fine or penalty is a separate payment from the standard charge for the main supply.
-This type of payment is outside the scope of VAT since no supply has been made by the recipient of the payment.
+This type of payment is outside the scope of VAT as no supply has been made by the recipient of the payment.

-Where on-road parking is provided, it is outside the scope of VAT.
+When on-road parking is provided, it is outside the scope of VAT.
 However, off-street parking is standard-rated, regardless of who provides the parking service.

 Parking provided by an independent company at country parks is subject to VAT at the standard rate unless the private company does not charge for parking.
 In this case, there is no supply for VAT purposes.